Battle of Tuttlingen

-The Battle of Tuttlingen was fought in Tuttlingen on 24 November 1643 between the French army in Germany led by Marshal Josias Rantzau, composed of French soldiers and the so called Weimarans or Bernhardines, German troops once in service of Bernard of Saxe-Weimar.
-They were defeated by the forces of the Holy Roman Empire, Bavaria and Spain led by Franz von Mercy.
-Technically, Mercy led a military force composed of his Bavarian army, supported by Imperial, Spanish, and Lorrainer troops.
-The French army was wiped out in a surprise attack in heavy snowfall along with French strategic gains since 1638.
-The French court suppressed the defeat and it remains largely unknown today, even among historians of the war.
+The Battle of Tuttlingen was part of the Thirty Years' War and was fought in Tuttlingen on 24 November 1643 between a French-led army under Marshal Josias Rantzau and the forces of the Holy Roman Empire, Bavaria, Spain, and the exiled Duke of Lorraine, all led by Franz von Mercy.
+The French army—including the so-called Weimarans or Bernhardines, German troops once in service of Bernard of Saxe-Weimar—was wiped out in a surprise attack in heavy snowfall, reversing French strategic gains since 1638.
+The French court suppressed news of the defeat and it remains largely unknown today, even among historians of the war.

 Prelude

 In early November the French-Weimarian forces had besieged Rottweil to secure winter quarters along the Danube at Tuttlingen.
 They captured Rottweil on 18 November, but their commander Guébriant was mortally wounded in the siege.
 His successor Rantzau who just had arrived with reinforcements from Lorraine was despised by officers who originated from the former German army of Bernard of Saxe-Weimar.
 Outlying detachments of the French were posted at Mühlingen and Möhringen.
 With the French inactive and his own army reinforced by Imperial troops under Hatzfeld and Lorrainer troops under the exiled Duke Charles, Mercy convinced the other generals to agree to a surprise attack on the French encampment.
 To maximize surprise, the Imperials approached from the south-east instead of further to the north, where the Danube and the French garrison at Rottweil blocked their way.